Mark-Powers/local-podcast-generator/README.md

 All files from document root and below available for reading without any restrictions to anyone who connected to network and known URL of the server.

 ### License
-lWS is licensed under the [GPLv3 License](LICENSE) because [original project](https://github.com/bodeme/androidwebserver) Directory listing sort based on [this project](https://github.com/wmentzel/table-sort) licensed under GPL-3.0
+local-podcast-generator is licensed under the [GPLv3 License](LICENSE) Directory listing sort based on [this project](https://github.com/wmentzel/table-sort) licensed under GPL-3.0

 ### Artwork
 * File listing icons from [Feather project](https://feathericons.com/) released under MIT license.
-* Application icon designed specially for this application.
+* Application icon designed for lWS.